-Now you know what each contest tool includes, let’s take a look at how easy they are to use in the real world.
+Now you know what each contest tool includes, let’s look at how easy they are to use in the real world.

 Rafflecopter Giveaway: Ease of Use

 Running a giveaway with Rafflecopter involves setting up your contest on their website.
 It’s straightforward to get started, and the contest widget lets you add more than 1 prize if you like.